ranocha/Optimized-RK-CFD/README.md

 ## Abstract

-We discuss and compare adaptive step size control based on CFL numbers and error estimates for discontinuous spectral element semidiscretizations of conservation laws and related problems in computational fluid dynamics (CFD).
+We develop error-control based time integration algorithms for compressible fluid dynamics (CFD) applications and show that they are efficient and robust in both the accuracy-limited and stability-limited regime.
+Focusing on discontinuous spectral element semidiscretizations, we design new controllers for existing methods and for some new embedded Runge-Kutta pairs.
 We demonstrate the importance of choosing adequate controller parameters and provide a means to obtain these in practice.
-We develop optimized explicit low-storage Runge-Kutta methods with embedded error estimators for CFD, combined with good step size controllers.
-The performance of these new methods is demonstrated in several numerical experiments with increasing physical complexity.
+We compare a wide range of error-control-based methods, along with the common approach in which step size control is based on the Courant-Friedrichs-Lewy (CFL) number.
+The optimized methods give improved performance and naturally adopt a step size close to the maximum stable CFL number at loose tolerances, while additionally providing control of the temporal error at tighter tolerances.
+The numerical examples include challenging industrial CFD applications.

 ## Authors